Kent Ekeroth: Assault and verdict

 On 3 February 2017, following the conclusion of the investigation, the prosecutor filed charges for assault.
 In June 2017, Ekeroth was found guilty of assault by the court found Ekeroth and he was sentenced to pay a fine.
 The Svea Court of Appeal later overturned the verdict on the grounds that the prosecutor had failed to disprove that Ekeroth acted in self-defence.

-Ekeroth has previously been involved in bar and club incidents, both as an attacker and a victim.
+In December 2017, Ekeroth was acquitted of all charges of assault.